LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Action: `Build Loop` Errors

-This is the section for people who have not successfully built the *Loop* app one time.
-If you are a repeat builder, please skip ahead to [Repeat Build Loop Errors](#repeat-build-loop-errors).
+This section is for people who have not successfully built the *Loop* app one time.
+If you are a repeat builder, please skip ahead to [Action: `Build Loop` Errors when Updating](#action-build-loop-errors-when-updating).

 !!! warning "Run `Create Certificates` First"
     When running a version earlier than `Loop 3.6.0`, you must run Action: `Create Certificates` before attempting to run Action: `Build Loop`